 - Professional/career social dynamics

-When left unaddressed, the trauma can persist and lead to further damage to the body’s systemic engines, the brain and the mind and it can even damage DNA which can persist for over 6 generations.
+When left unaddressed, the trauma symptoms can persist and lead to further damage to the body’s systemic engines, the brain, and the mind and it can even damage DNA which can persist for over 6 generations.
 This often results in a ripple effect that not only leads people into illness and chronic disease, it also negatively impacts the quality of relationships, financial health, and lifestyle quality too.
 Each of these points is a barrier to healing.
-By removing the barriers, trauma healing is not only possible but inevitable with a systematic approach.
+By removing the barriers, severe trauma healing is not only possible but inevitable with a systematic approach.

 Common Symptoms of Trauma

-As you’ve seen, unresolved trauma manifests itself in many ways in the mind, body, and can show up everywhere in one’s life.
+As you’ve seen, unresolved complex trauma manifests itself in many ways in the mind, body, and can show up everywhere in one’s life.
 Remember, the conscious/unconscious mind, the brain and body are connected, so it’s only natural that when a trauma response occurs in the mind that there is a ripple effect on the brain and body that can show up as pain, a variety of chronic conditions, symptoms, and even disease.

 Here’s a list of some surprising trauma symptoms you may not know of:

 - Skin conditions